Skip to content

 A bold statement that commands attention, perfect for defining a space.

-03. WALL HANGING SIZES
+03. WALL HANGING SIZE

 Our wall hangings come in one size and these are suitable in all applications.
 They can be hung on doors, walls, hallways and outside.